manuel-192/Antergos/pkexec2/README.md

 # pkexec2
-is a <b>pkexec</b> wrapper that tries to fix the slightly annoying feature of pkexec: it does not use absolute paths for files/directories in the current/relative directory.
+is a <b>pkexec</b> wrapper that is meant to fix the slightly annoying feature of pkexec: it does not use absolute paths for files/directories in the current/relative directory.
 Because of that, pkexec is not as easy to use as e.g. sudo since you have to write the absolute paths yourself.
 <br>